 The largest part of any AMP’s initial payload is the AMP project’s script bundle, which is upwards of 250kb.
 If pages have followed the AMP guidelines, the actual usage should fit within the 14kb threshold, resulting in a single URL connection to the server.
 However, this goes back to the problem of analytics logging different user sessions.

-There are very clear pros and cons when it comes to having Google pull your website from its own cache.
+There are very clear pros and cons when it comes to having Google pull your website or landing page from its own cache.
 It is important to balance these pros and cons in order to decide whether using AMP is the right decision for your business.

 Some of the pros include: